awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 **Capacity Rebalancing**

 You can enable Capacity Rebalancing for your Auto Scaling groups when using Spot Instances\.
 When you turn on Capacity Rebalancing, Amazon EC2 Auto Scaling attempts to launch a Spot Instance whenever Amazon EC2 notifies that a Spot Instance is at an elevated risk of interruption\.
 After launching a new instance, it then terminates an old instance\.
-For more information, see [Amazon EC2 Auto Scaling Capacity Rebalancing](ec2-auto-scaling-capacity-rebalancing.md)\.
+For more information, see [Use Capacity Rebalancing to handle Amazon EC2 Spot Interruptions](ec2-auto-scaling-capacity-rebalancing.md)\.